trevorhobenshield/twitter-api-client/readme.md

 Complete implementation of the undocumented Twitter API

 - Frantically written in a day, crude, needs refactoring/redesign, code is repetitive.
-- Includes a scraper and automation library.
+- Includes twitter search, scraper, and automation library.

 ### Installation